 She looked first to Father Girome, her own dark eyes inquisitive.

 “Ra,” Matthieu interjected before his companion could reply.
 “I speak Vauish.
 And you?”

 “Some.
 I have a few books.”
 During his months in the city, he had met many Varakumi who could speak Vauish with some degree of skill, though most were shy to do so.
 However, Deema’s confidence surprised him, even surpassing some of the riverside porters who dealt with Arcinans more regularly than anyone in Yusanai ever could.

 “You speak it quite well for one not from Corastia.”
 After a brief silence, Girome cleared his throat.
 Matthieu had almost forgotten that the man was there

 “Let us talk on the way,” the priest said.
 He motioned to the man loading their belongings onto a cart for the short trip uphill to Hairan’s home.
 “Shall I expect more of your juanyai this time, Hairan?”
 The four of them began walking up the path, Matthieu to the right of the priest and Deema taking the lead in front of her father.

-“Sorry, the wute still too green.
-You take suanbe ban instead?”
+“Sorry, the wute is still too green.
+You will take suanbe ban instead?”

 “That would be delightful.
 Did you cook it this year, Deema?”